aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

 To enable security groups for pods you need to have at least an EKS 1.17 eks.3 cluster.
-Setting `ENABLE_POD_ENI` to `true` will add the `vpc.amazonaws.com/has-trunk-attached` label to the node, signifying that the feature is enabled.
+Setting `ENABLE_POD_ENI` to `true` will add the `vpc.amazonaws.com/has-trunk-attached` label to the node if it is possible to attach an additional ENI.

 ---